aiplanethub/introduction-to-time-series-analysis/time-series-analysis-an-introduction/936-Key Concepts in Time Series Analysis.md

-This is the case of Multiplicative Seasonality as the magnitude of seasonal fluctuation is increasing with the time.
+This is the case of Multiplicative Seasonality as the seasonal fluctuation magnitude increases with time.
 ​

 ## Cyclic

-The variations in a time series which operate themselves over a span of more than one year are the cyclic variations.
+The variations in a time series that operate themselves over more than one year are cyclic variations.

-For starters, look at the simplest cycle
+For starters, look at the simplest cycle.